Fez, Morocco

 Fez el-Bali — The Old Medina

 The UNESCO-listed medieval city enclosed within its original ramparts — this is where the serious riads sit and where the full Fez experience lives.
-The narrow derbs (alleyways), some barely wide enough for a loaded mule, lead to courtyards behind plain facades that open into extraordinary interiors.
+The narrow derbs, some barely wide enough for a loaded mule, lead to courtyards behind plain facades that open into extraordinary interiors.
 Navigation requires either a guide, a very detailed map, or a willingness to get pleasantly lost.
-Your riad will collect you from the nearest point accessible by taxi on arrival.
-Booking.com carries Fez el-Bali riad inventory but the finest properties often require direct contact.
+Your riad will collect you from the nearest taxi-accessible point on arrival.
 Look for properties with verified addresses near Bou Inania Madrasa or the R’cif quarter.

 Quieter access